kadena-io/pact/docs/pact-functions.rst

 REPL-only functions
 -------------------

-The following functions are loaded magically in the interactive REPL, or in script files with a ``.repl`` extension.
+The following functions are loaded automatically into the interactive REPL, or within script files with a ``.repl`` extension.
 They are not available for blockchain-based execution.

 begin-tx
 ~~~~~~~~